Azer Bestavros to Lead BU’s Faculty of Computing & Data Sciences

 “BU is uniquely positioned to do what no other university is in a position to do,” Hariri Institute director says

 Azer Bestavros, who gained international prominence as the founding director of BU’s Rafik B. Hariri Institute for Computing and Computational Science & Engineering, has been named associate provost for computing and data sciences, a new role that will lead the University’s efforts in the highly competitive and fast-growing field.

-He will lead the new Faculty of Computing and Data Sciences, an interdisciplinary academic unit comprising faculty solely appointed in that unit, as well as faculty with joint appointments from schools and colleges across the University.
+He will lead the new Faculty of Computing & Data Sciences, an interdisciplinary academic unit comprising faculty solely appointed in that unit, as well as faculty with joint appointments from schools and colleges across the University.
 The goal, according to Robert A. Brown, president of BU, is to build a world-class team in computing and data sciences that together with faculty from computer science, mathematics and statistics, and electrical and computer engineering will meet the growing demands for research and education in these developing fields, while also infusing computing and data sciences across all disciplines.

-“The Faculty of Computing and Data Science is a very important innovation in interconnecting faculty from across the University to build the scale of effort that will be needed in these important areas,” says Brown.
+“The Faculty of Computing & Data Sciences is a very important innovation in interconnecting faculty from across the University to build the scale of effort that will be needed in these important areas,” says Brown.
 “Azer Bestavros is the perfect leader for this effort.
 He is a nationally respected computer scientist and has proven a wonderful leader of interdisciplinary efforts as the founding director of the Hariri Institute.”

 Bestavros says that for him, the new role makes perfect sense.